 3. Fees add up and cut into your profits

 Etsy doesn’t require a monthly service fee, so on the surface it can appear to be one of the more affordable eCommerce options.
 And, if you’re only selling a couple of inexpensive items a month, it is relatively cheap to list your items (though you’re still missing out on tons of features).
 The moment you begin to move more product, or sell higher cost items, however, Etsy starts to become more pricey.
-Baseline fees for selling a product and using Etsy checkout take 6.5% of the selling price each time a customer buys from you.
+Etsy now charges a 5% transaction fee, a 5% fee on shipping costs, and a 3% checkout fee.

 So, if you have a business on Etsy but we’ve convinced you it’s not the best place to send your followers, what’s the alternative?
 Creating an independent online store and dealing with things like web design and custom domains may sound daunting, but with Selz it’s extremely simple.
 The Selz platform makes is easy to get a beautiful storefront up and running in no time using a professionally-designed theme and our drag’n’drop store builder.